 Doug as many will remember him, beside his SE5a in his Bigglesworth RFC uniform.

-Doug Gregory, one of the founder members – and also the longest serving member – of the Great War Display Team, He died on Sunday April 12th 2015 aged 92.
+Doug Gregory, was one of the founder members – and also the longest serving member – of the Great War Display Team, He died on Sunday April 12th 2015 aged 92.
 After all he had been through in his long and eventful life, including being shot at and crashing aircraft, it seems ironic that he succumbed to pneumonia following an accident when he was knocked down by a car.
 Doug volunteered to joined the RAF on his 18th birthday in 1941 and was accepted for pilot training.
 His first flight, in a Tiger Moth, came on December 8th 1941 at Salisbury in what was then called Rhodesia, having his first solo on December 23rd of that year.
 After transfer to a multi-engine training course at Bulawayo he returned to England for more multi-engine training, eventually becoming a Beaufighter night-fighter pilot in 1944 and on August 5th that year he was awarded the DFC.
 It is typical of Doug that the comment written beside the log-book entry mentioning the award of his DFC reads “I still don't know why”.

 Looking like a film star in 1944!